trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 The way spin operators act will need to account for this new definition.
 The default operator acting on a coupled state or a single state will use the current implementation.
 When the `space` parameter is set, the evaluation of the operator on these states, which occurs in the `_apply_operator` methods, will need to utilize the `_represent` functions defined for the spin states to change the basis of the spin states, then allowing it to call the `_apply_operator` function for uncoupled states, described below.

 Furthermore `_apply_operator` methods will need to be developed to allow for uncoupled spin states to be acted on by the operator.
 In these methods, when the operator is coupled, the method will invoke the `_represent` functions of the spin states to rewrite the state in the proper basis, then allowing it to invoke the `_apply_operator` methods for the coupled basis.
-In the uncoupled basis, the operator will act on only the state which is defined by the `space` parameter (e.g. `space=1` will only act on the first state in the tensor product), and will act on this state by invoking the currently implemented `_apply_operator` methods.
+In the uncoupled basis, the operator will act on only the state which is defined by the `space` parameter (e.g. an operator with the parameter`space=1` will only act on the first state in the tensor product), and will act on this state by invoking the currently implemented `_apply_operator` methods.

 ## Timeline